Conclusion of Cuemal Water System Project – Peru

 The new water meter will serve as both a monitoring and educational tool as we record water usage and bring awareness to the community on levels of water consumption as well as water losses due to leaks or other failures in the system.

 Ultimately, water operators will be able to implement an appropriate water treatment system by knowing the ratio of chlorine to water needed and thus proving the community with potable water.

-With the funding provided by Water Charity the water committee in Cuemal was able to purchase materials needed to properly install the water meter.
-A series of meetings and workshops was held both with the water committee and the community.
+With the funding provided by Water Charity the water committee in Cuemal was able to purchase the materials needed to properly install the water meter.
+A series of meetings and workshops were held both with the water committee and the community.

 Below is a project timeline:

 - Nov.
 2, 2013 – Water Committee meeting informing the committee of funding acquired.
 Budget plan reviewed and adjusted as per funds available.

 - Dec.
 14, 2013 – Meeting and workshop.
 Review of installation and operational procedures of water meter.